Marion Law: Tennis

 At the New Zealand national tennis championships in January 1959, played at Wilding Park, Christchurch, Johnston reached the quarter-finals of the women's singles, where she was defeated 6–4, 6–4 by Betty Nelson.
 The following month, Johnston lost to Ruia Morrison 6–1, 6–2 in the quarter-finals of the Auckland international invitation tournament at Stanley Street.
 Later that year, Johnston was named as the top-ranked junior women's player in New Zealand.

 In early January 1960, Johnston was defeated by Ruia Morrison, 6–3, 6–4, in the women's singles final at the North Island tennis championships in Hamilton.
 The following week, at the national championships in Auckland, Johnston again lost to Morrison, this time in the semi-finals of the women's singles, 6–1, 6–4.
 In the final of the women's doubles, Johnston and her partner Judy Davidson were beaten, 6–2, 6–4, by Ruia Morrison and Heather Robson.
 Johnston was again beaten by Morrison the following month, in the women's singles semi-finals of the Auckland international invitiation tournament, going down 6–0, 6–1.
 Playing with Margaret Smith, Johnston was also defeated in the final of the women's doubles, 6–3, 6–1, by Morrison and Judy Tinnock.
 In the New Zealand rankings released later that year, Johnston was listed as the fifth-ranked women's player.

 In 1961.
 Ruia Morrison beat Johnston, 6–3, 6–2, in the North Island women's singles final.
 At the New Zealand national championships in Wellington, Johnston and her partner Judy Davidson defeated Morrison and Raewyn Ferkins, 4–6, 6–4, 6–3, in the final of the women's doubles.
 However, Johnston lost to Morrison, 6–1, 6–3, in the quarter-finals of the women's singles.
 At the end of the 1960–61 season, Johnston's national ranking had gone up one place to fourth.

 At the 1962 national tennis championships in Christchurch, Johnston lost in the quarter-finals of the women's singles to Patsy Belton, 4–6, 6–2, 6–4.
 The following year, she reached the women's singles semi-finals at the New Zealand championships, before being defeated by Judy Davison, 3–6, 8–6, 6–1.

 At the 1965 National Lawn Tennis Championships of India, played in New Delhi, Law defeated Asian champion Nirupama Vasant, 6–4, 6–4, in the final of the women's singles.
 With her partner, Begum Khan, Law also won the women's doubles championship, defeating Nirupama Vasant and Leela Punjabi 2–6, 6–3, 6–3 in the final.
-The following year, at the Indian championships, Law beat American Carol Prosen 6–0, 5–7, 6–1 in the somen's singles semi-finals, but was defeated by the Soviet player Tiiu Soome in the final, 6–2, 3–6, 6–4.
+The following year, at the Indian championships, Law beat American Carol Prosen 6–0, 5–7, 6–1 in the women's singles semi-finals, but was defeated by the Soviet player Tiiu Soome in the final, 6–2, 3–6, 6–4.